graforlock/cycle-router-driver/README.md

 6. ### `replace(...any)`

 Accepts an object of the next, desirable route state to replace.
 Matches `history` API.Internally, this returns `{ type: intent.REPLACE, payload }` where payload is the `...any` argument.
 Just as `push`, it allows for manual, configurable sense of changes.

-***

-### Example use:

-Check out example in the repository, for the complete, SSR/isomorphic routing example.